MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnb.md

 - You have an active Dun & Bradstreet license.
 - You have [unified customer profiles](customer-profiles.md) for companies.
-- A Dun & Bradstreet connection has already been configured by an administrator or you have [administrator](permissions.md#administrator) permissions and the relevant credentials from Dun & Bradstreet connect.
+- A Dun & Bradstreet connection has already been configured by an administrator or you have [administrator](permissions.md#administrator) permissions and the relevant credentials from Dun & Bradstreet Connect.
 Contact [Dun & Bradstreet](https://www.dnb.com/&lead_source=microsoft_audienceinsights) directly for details about their product.

 Click [here](https://www.dnb.com/&lead_source=microsoft_audienceinsights) for information about the data that Dun & Bradstreet provide and information about how to purchase a Dun & Bradstreet license.